nasa-gibs/onearth/src/modules/mod_wmts_wrapper/configure_tool/README.md

 service.
 Keys will be positioned in the order configured.

 'gc_service_uri' (optional) -- If you are using the dynamic GC/GTS service, this url should point there.

+**wmts_service options**

+- `internal_endpoint` -- Location on disk where all the configuration files for the WMTS layers should be stored
+- `external_endpoint` -- Relative URL that the endpoint should appear at.
+The configuration tool will automatically build `Alias` configurations.
+- `config_prefix` -- Filename prefix to be used for the Apache config that's generated.

+**twms_service options**

+- `internal_endpoint` -- Location on disk where all the configuration files for the TWMS layers should be stored
+- `external_endpoint` -- Relative URL that the endpoint should appear at.
+The configuration tool will automatically build `Alias` configurations.

 #### Layer Configuration